 Prince Henry Cliff Walk (Between Katoomba and Leura)

-The Prince Henry Cliff Walk is an iconic 7 km hike between Scenic World in Katoomba and the Gordon Falls Lookout in Leura.
+This iconic 7 km walking track between Scenic World in Katoomba and Gordon Falls Lookout in Leura follows the cliff edge facing the Jamison Valley.

 Prince Henry Cliff Walk